 The adult annual waiver has "SCCA Adult Annual Waiver 1306 01/16" printed in the lower right corner.
-It must be witnessed by an adult SCCA member in good standing.
-For SCCA Solo events, any member can be an official (this is a bit different from SCCA Club Racing).
-If an adult SCCA member is not available to witness the signing, it can be witnessed by a notary (except in California) and then sent to the SCCA National office.
-If an non-California resident has their annual waiver on file with SCCA and travels to a Solo event in California, it's valid in California.
+It must be witnessed by an adult SCCA® member in good standing.
+For SCCA® Solo® events, any member can be an official (this is a bit different from SCCA® Road Racing).
+If an adult SCCA® member is not available to witness the signing, it can be witnessed by a notary (EXCEPT in California) and then sent to the SCCA® National office.